Alastair-Revell/time_complexity/README.tex.md

 ### Optimising Bubble Sort ###

 It is possible to optimise the bubble sort algorithm after you note that the n-th pass places the n-th elemennt in the correct position.
 Thus we can avoid looking at the $n-1$ element on the $n+1$ pass.
 In code, we can redefine $n$ as $n-1$ in each loop.
+This is more clear after watching the GIF below, after the first pass, 8 is in the correct position and thus does not need to be sorted again.

+#### Bubble Sort Gif ####

 <img src="time_graphs/Bubble-sort-example-300px.gif" width="500" height="300" />